Submit our quick form and get quotes now!

 For example, the main contaminants found in residential areas include coal deposits, fuel oil, fire ash, industrial embankments and waste materials.
 Unfortunately, their presence is a reflection of another era, when the regulations governing the management of their residues were not very strict.
 In some cases, faulty equipment or an accidental spill may also be implicated.

 Of course, confirming the presence of contaminants in the soil allows the process of decontaminating and rehabilitating the land as quickly as possible.
-In doing so, this tends to limit the impact of contaminants on the environment and avoid long-term damage.
+Doing so tends to limit the impact of contaminants on the environment and avoid long-term damage.

 While this does not call into question the importance of having a soil analysis done, some Canadian provinces have their own directory of contaminated land.